RobG66/Gamelist-Manager/README.md

 It offers functionality to quickly and easily:

-- Coming soon!
-Media updating by local or HTTP drag and drop.
+- Easy media updating by local or HTTP drag and drop.
 - Scrape data from ScreenScraper and ArcadeDB
 - Quickly load and view gamelist data in a grid table
 - Change visibility of items